dscbvppune/Backend-101/README.md

 # Backend 101
-The code demonstrated in the hands on session of Frontend 101.
+The code demonstrated in the hands on session of Backend 101.

 # Usage
 - Clone the repository by using  ```git clone``` or directly from the browser.